MM-Mamunn/MM-Mamunn/README.md

 - PostgreSQL and MongoDB
 - Backend API development with modern frameworks
 - UI development with Tailwind CSS and React
-- AI / ML basics with PyTorch and OpenCV
+- AI / ML with PyTorch and OpenCV

 ---